CivicTechWR/WRvotes/docs/resources/getting-informed.md

 On the surface this seems slow and ineffective (who has time to watch boring debate videos??) but it is much faster and often more effective to judge candidates using side by side comparisons than by reading text or watching campaign videos.
-Often you will be able to answer questions like:

-- Who attended the event and who didn't?
-Why?
-- Who is serious about running and who isn't?
-- Who is familiar with the issues and their complexities and who isn't?
-- What different approaches to the candidates take?
-Which candidates are largely in agreement and which ones disagree with each other?
-- Which candidates answered questions directly and which ones deflected and pivoted to other talking points?

-Even listening to a few rounds of questions will often answer these questions well.
+Even listening to a few rounds of questions will narrow the field quickly.
 You can then research the candidates that appealed to you more deeply.

-Having said this, there are some dangers to watch out:
+Having said this, there are some dangers to watch out for:

 - Some candidates are polished and slick, but are not substantive.
 - Being articulate is part of the job of a politician, but it is not